-I applied through a recruiter.
-The process took 2 weeks.
-I interviewed at M*Modal (Pittsburgh, PA).
+I applied through a staffing agency.
+The process took 3 weeks.
+I interviewed at M*Modal (Pittsburgh, PA) in May 2015.

 Let us know if we're missing any workplace or industry recognition –